floforsthuber/IOTables.jl/README.md

 # Scripts

-A brief overview about the script and their functions in this repository.
+A brief overview about the scripts and their functions in this repository.

 ## model